50 Ways to Fight Bias How to fight bias at your organization

-For large gatherings—either in-person or virtual—select a set of cards and use the virtual moderator guide to walk everyone through the activity.
+For large gatherings—either in-person or virtual—select a set of cards and use our virtual moderator guide to walk everyone through the activity.
 Break participants into smaller groups or virtual breakout rooms to discuss the situations and brainstorm solutions together.
 95% of employees who participate in a workshop are more committed to challenging bias.

 - Use our bias fundamentals set to run an introductory session for all employees.

 - Use our set on the experiences of women of color to educate employees about the biases women of color face at work and the concrete steps colleagues can take to interrupt bias and practice allyship.

 - Use our set on networking and mentoring to educate employees on how bias can affect workplace relationships, including mentorship, sponsorship, networking opportunities, and access to senior leaders.

 Check out how SurveyMonkey used this implementation strategy.

 Use 50 Ways to facilitate conversations about bias within your existing programming.
 This could be a diversity and inclusion training, new employee training, or monthly all-hands meetings.

 Incorporate into everyday workplace activities

 For common workplace gatherings like weekly meetings or team lunches, use the situations or videos individually.
 For example, discuss one situation in each weekly team meeting or watch the videos together over lunch.

 Managers play a critical role in creating inclusive team cultures—yet only a third of managers challenge bias when it happens.
 Lead managers through the program to help them understand how they can challenge bias—and then ask them to bring the program to their teams.
 96% of managers who have participated in 50 Ways feel more equipped to discuss challenging bias with their teams.